According to Article 34 of the Belgian Royal Decree of November 14, 2007, the Company hereby discloses the following items:

 8.6.
 Appointment, renewal, resignation and dismissal of directors

-The bylaws of the Company provide that the Company is to be managed by a Board of Directors composed of no less than five members, their number being determined by the Shareholders’ Meeting (Article 14).
+The bylaws of the Company provides that the Company is to be managed by a Board of Directors composed of no less than five members, their number being determined by the Shareholders’ Meeting (Article 14).
+Which will become article 12 after the changes to the By-Laws which will be proposed to the next Shareholders’ Meeting.

 Directors are appointed by the Shareholders’ Meeting for four years (and may be reappointed).